Table of contents :

 More information on our challenges related to fighting corruption and tax evasion

 Challenges related to value creation for host regions

 Based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.

 At a national level, the Company’s activities generate value for the countries where it operates, and TotalEnergies intends to contribute to the development of economic opportunities for its host regions and communities.
 At a local level, the Company’s activities can be a source of opportunities for the people, but may also have an impact on the living conditions of local communities and residents.
 Furthermore, in order to address society’s global challenges, the Company is committed to the public interest.

-Within this context, the Company has identified its main risks and opportunities with regards to creating and sharing value:
+In this context, the Company has identified its main risks and opportunities with regard to creating and sharing value: